 Despite considerable improvements in the business environment in Vietnam in recent years, a number of constraints to business growth and potential remain.
-EuroCham believes that if such issues are left unresolved, they could inhibit Vietnam’s sustainable growth and may create detrimental conditions for both the local and foreign business community, and society as a whole.
+EuroCham believes that if such issues are left unresolved, they could inhibit Vietnam’s sustainable growth and may create detrimental conditions for both the local and foreign business communities, and for society as a whole.

-What we want: improve the business environment
+What we want: to improve the business environment

 - Legal Framework Implementation and Administrative Requirements

 - Pricing to Reflect Market Forces

 For a full list of issues, please consult the EuroCham Whitebook.

 How we seek to achieve change: support Vietnam

 EuroCham is one of the largest Business Associations in Vietnam.
 We are recognised by Vietnamese, European and other authorities as a powerful and effective lobbying and advocacy advisor for the business community in the country.
 As such, we take very seriously our role as a prime mediator between the business community and the local, national, European and regional governments and authorities.